awesome-workshop/collaborative-work-gitlab/episodes/07-gitlab-cicd-pipeline-basics.md

 When developers push code to GitLab, they can define automated tasks in a `.gitlab-ci.yml` file.
 These tasks might include running tests, building applications, or deploying code.
 GitLab Runner is the application that executes these tasks on computing infrastructure.
 GitLab.com offers computing infrastructure for these tasks, and the CERN GitLab instance has access to dedicated infrastructure at CERN.

-`yml` (or sometimes `yaml`) is quite commonly used language in various workflow definitions and fairly easy to read and understand.
+`yml` (or sometimes `yaml`) is a commonly used language in various workflow definitions and fairly easy to read and understand.
 Keep in mind, however, that correct indentation is crucial, as YAML uses indentation to define structure.
-.

 We will first have a look at the template that GitLab suggests in the "Pipeline editor".